 General admission is free every Saturday for all residents of the Bay Area.
 Physical distancing and face masks are required during your visit, and reservations are recommended.
 Tours are self-guided allowing guests to leisurely explore exhibits.

 Conveniently located near the BART station Civic Center stop, San Francisco's Main Public Library, and City Hall, The Asian Art Museum is right in the heart of the city.
 With over 18,000 works from every region of Asia spanning 6,000 years, it is San Francisco’s most comprehensive museum and one the world’s finest collections of Asian art.
 Founded over 50 years ago by collector Avery Brundage, the museum quickly grew to be one of the city’s most precious cultural gems, luring guests from all over the world.

 Guests can enjoy free audio guides with detailed descriptions of the rare pieces from East Asia, Southeast Asia, South Asia, and Middle East.
 Keep up with current exhibition offerings on the museum’s online calendar.
 Social distancing and face masks required during your visit.

 Whether you’re looking to move with the pulse of the city or find a refreshing escape into nature, San Francisco is a city that’s fit for any lifestyle.
 Not only is it home to historic landmarks like Haight-Ashbury and the Golden Gate Bridge, it is also filled with some of the world’s best dining, shopping, and entertainment.
 Whatever your style and budget, we have an Essex community that is right for you.

-Explore our Bay Area apartment homes for more information about our communities in San Francisco and ask about current leasing specials or offers.
+Explore our Bay Area apartment homes, such as Park West Apartments or Fox Plaza Apartments, for more information about our communities in San Francisco and ask about current leasing specials or offers.